civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(1)** The definitions **broadcasting**, **broadcasting undertaking**, **distribution undertaking**, **network** and **programming undertaking** in subsection 2(1) of the `Broadcasting Act` are respectively replaced by the following:

-    **broadcasting** means any transmission of programs — **regardless of** whether **the transmission is scheduled or on demand** or **whether the** programs **are** encrypted or not — by radio waves or other means of telecommunication for reception by the public by means of broadcasting receiving apparatus, but does not include any such transmission of programs that is made solely for performance or display in a public place; (**radiodiffusion**)
+    **broadcasting** means any transmission of programs — regardless of whether the transmission is scheduled or on demand or whether the programs are encrypted or not — by radio waves or other means of telecommunication for reception by the public by means of broadcasting receiving apparatus, but does not include any such transmission of programs that is made solely for performance or display in a public place; (**radiodiffusion**)

-    **broadcasting undertaking** includes a distribution undertaking, **an online undertaking**, a programming undertaking and a network; (**entreprise de radiodiffusion**)
+    **broadcasting undertaking** includes a distribution undertaking, an online undertaking, a programming undertaking and a network; (**entreprise de radiodiffusion**)

-    **distribution undertaking** means an undertaking for the reception of broadcasting and its retransmission by radio waves or other means of telecommunication to more than one permanent or temporary residence or dwelling unit or to another such undertaking, **but does not include such an undertaking that is an online undertaking**; (**entreprise de distribution**)
+    **distribution undertaking** means an undertaking for the reception of broadcasting and its retransmission by radio waves or other means of telecommunication to more than one permanent or temporary residence or dwelling unit or to another such undertaking, but does not include such an undertaking that is an online undertaking; (**entreprise de distribution**)

-    **network** includes any operation where control over all or any part of the programs or program schedules of one or more broadcasting undertakings is delegated to another undertaking or person, **but does not include such an operation that is an online undertaking**; (**réseau**)
+    **network** includes any operation where control over all or any part of the programs or program schedules of one or more broadcasting undertakings is delegated to another undertaking or person, but does not include such an operation that is an online undertaking; (**réseau**)

-    **programming undertaking** means an undertaking for the transmission of programs, either directly by radio waves or other means of telecommunication or indirectly through a distribution undertaking, for reception by the public by means of broadcasting receiving apparatus, **but does not include such an undertaking that is an online undertaking**; (**entreprise de programmation**)
+    **programming undertaking** means an undertaking for the transmission of programs, either directly by radio waves or other means of telecommunication or indirectly through a distribution undertaking, for reception by the public by means of broadcasting receiving apparatus, but does not include such an undertaking that is an online undertaking; (**entreprise de programmation**)

   **(2)** Subsection 2(1) of the Act is amended by adding the following in alphabetical order: